-Douglas J. Opel is a general pediatrician and Associate Professor in the Department of Pediatrics at the University of Washington School of Medicine.
-He is also Adjunct Associate Professor in the Department of Bioethics and Humanities at the University of Washington School of Medicine; Associate Director of the Treuman Katz Center for Pediatric Bioethics at the Seattle Children’s Research Institute; and Director of Clinical Ethics at Seattle Children’s Hospital.
-He is a member of the American Academy of Pediatrics Committee on Bioethics.
+Douglas J. Opel, MD, MPH is a Professor in the Department of Pediatrics and Adjunct Professor in the Department of Bioethics and Humanities at the University of Washington School of Medicine.
+He is also Director of the Treuman Katz Center for Pediatric Bioethics at Seattle Children’s Research Institute.
+He practices as a general pediatrician at the University of Washington Medical Center.

 continuously funded by the NIH since 2011 to identify effective vaccine communication

 strategies for use with parents.
 He has also received funding from the Agency

 for Healthcare Research and Quality to improve implementation of shared

 decision-making in pediatrics.
 His research interests include provider-parent

 communication, medical decision-making, and public health ethics, with a

 primary goal of his research to improve child health by optimizing pediatric

 decision-making and the provider-parent relationship.
 Dr. Opel has

 published articles on pediatric and bioethical issues in major journals,